kentcdodds/old-kentcdodds.com/content/blog/avoid-nesting-when-youre-testing/index.md

 principle, applied to a React component test.
 So even though the example is a React one, hopefully it helps communicate the concept properly.

+> Note: my point isn't that nesting is bad by itself, but rather that it
+> naturally encourages using test hooks (such as `beforeEach`) as a mechanism
+> for code reuse which does lead to unmaintainable tests.
+Please read on...

 Here's a React component that I want to test:

 ```jsx